redhat-cop/infra.aap_configuration/docs/STANDARDS.md

 - Paths - When defining paths, do not include trailing slashes (e.g. my_path: /foo not my_path: /foo/).
 When concatenating paths, follow the same convention (e.g. {{ my_path }}/bar not {{ my_path }}bar)
 - Indentation - Use 2 spaces for each indent
 - `vars/` vs `defaults/` - if you have variables that don't need to change or be overridden by user, put those in `vars/` and those that a user would likely override, put those under `defaults/` directory.
-- All playbooks/roles should be focused on compatibility with Ansible Tower
+- All playbooks/roles should be focused on compatibility with Automation Controller